sailfish009/openstructure/modules/mol/base/doc/entity.rst

   .. attribute:: sec_structure

     The secondary structure of the residue.

+  .. attribute:: is_ligand

+    Whether the residue is a ligand.
+When loading PDB structures, this property is set based on the HET records.
+This also means, that this property will most likely not be set properly for all except PDB files coming from pdb.org.

   .. method:: FindAtom(atom_name)

     Get atom by atom name.
 See also :attr:`atoms`